Loading...

 He Wenjun, Pan Jin, Liu Chaowei, Wang Qiuyu, Li Hui, Chen Mengna, Li Peng, Wang Ning

-Geological characteristics and accumulation mode of Jurassic deep coal rock gas in the Junggar Basin
+Geological characteristics and accumulation mode of the Jurassic deep coal-rock gas in Junggar Basin

 References | Related Articles | Metrics